Climate change and indigenous peoples: Indigenous knowledge

 Critics of the program insist that Indigenous participation is necessary not only because they believe that it is necessary for social justice reasons, but also because indigenous groups are better at protecting their forests than national parks.
 This place-based knowledge rooted in local cultures, indigenous knowledge (IK), is useful in determining impacts of climate change, especially at the local level where scientific models often fail.
 Furthermore, IK plays a crucial part in the rolling-out of new environmental programs because these programs have a higher participation rate and are more effective when indigenous peoples have a say in how the programs themselves are shaped.
 Within IK there is a subset of knowledge referred to as traditional ecological knowledge (TEK).
+Indigenous knowledge is increasingly recognized as a dynamic system of environmental management, rather than merely a collection of traditional techniques, TEK is a collection of observations, practices and beliefs formed over time via interaction with local ecosystems.
+Scholars argue that TEK contributes to adaptive management by allowing communities to respond flexinby to environmental change through ongoing observation and knowledge transmission.
+Traditional ecological knowledge is being rediscovered as a means of adaptive management.
 TEK is the knowledge that indigenous peoples have accumulated through the passing of lessons and experiences from generation to generation.
 TEK is specific knowledge about the group's relationship with and their classifications of other living beings and the environment around them and it can be implemented to promote sustainable resource use.